Masala Puri Recipe (Bangalore Style Chaat)

 masala puri chaat served in a white bowl with a spoon in it.

-Masala puri is a delicious street food snack from bangalore.
+Masala Puri is a delicious street food snack or chaat from Bangalore.
 It is made with layers of crunchy puri, creamy and spicy dried white peas gravy, rich ground spices and fresh veggies.

 Prep Time 9 hours